Gérard Frémy

-Gérard Frémy (12 March 1935 – 19 January 2014) was a French pianist, composer, and percussionist.
+Gérard Fernand Marcel Marc Frémy (12 March 1935 in Bois-Colombes - 20 January 2014 in Haguenau) was a French pianist and composer.

 Biography

 A student with Yves Nat at the Conservatoire de Paris, Frémy ended his studies by winning First prize at sixteen.

 He was designated by Marcel Dupré and the Association française d’action artistique (Culturesfrance) as a Soviet government scholarship holder.
-For three years, he studied at the Tchaikovsky Conservatory of Moscow with Heinrich Neuhaus and then rubbed shoulders with Sviatoslav Richter, Emil Gilels, etc. Forty concerts in the USSR and recordings for the state radio will punctuate his stay in Russia.
+For three years, he studied at the Tchaikovsky Conservatory of Moscow with Heinrich Neuhaus and then rubbed shoulders with Sviatoslav Richter, Emil Gilels, etc. Forty concerts in the USSR and recordings for the state radio punctuated his stay in Russia.
 He then performed with equal success in most European countries, the United States and Japan, and participated in some of the most important festivals.

-He was soloist in ensembles such as Ensemble Ars Nova and Musique Vivante, and played as part of Stockhausen's group at Expo '70 in Osaka (1970).
+He was soloist in ensembles such as Ensemble Ars Nova, Ensemble 2e2m and Musique Vivante, and played as part of Stockhausen's group at Expo '70 in Osaka (1970).
 His extensive repertoire extended from J.S.
-Bach to Éliane Radigue.
+Bach to Morton Feldman.

 Gérard Frémy was perhaps the closest French performer to John Cage's universe, known, in particular, for his interpretation of the Sonatas and Interludes and Music of Changes.
+Frémy became an expert at preparing the piano, after performing the Sonatas and Interludes dozens of times, a process which took up to 4 hours when he first started.
+After the death of Maro Ajemian in 1978, dedicatee of Sonatas and Interludes (which she recorded in 1948), Cage told Frémy that, “There was Maro Ajemian, now there is you.”

-Remarkably familiar with contemporary creation, Frémy gave many world premieres of some of the most important composers of the time, including Luc Ferrari's Société II, Si le piano était un corps de femme, and Und so weiter, as well as Stockhausen's Pôle pour deux.
-Composer Michèle Bokanowski dedicated Pour un pianiste to him.
+Remarkably familiar with contemporary creation, Frémy gave many world premieres of some of the most important composers of the time, including Luc Ferrari's Und so weiter (1965), Si le piano était un corps de femme (1966) and Société II (1967); Stockhausen's Pôle pour deux (1970); and the 24 Préludes pour piano from Maurice Ohana (1973).
+Composer Michèle Bokanowski dedicated Pour un pianiste (1973-1974) to him.